rhyven/ericlight.com/content/Tech/wg0.md

-Title: Wireguard - Part One (Installation)
+Title: WireGuard - Part One (Installation)
 Author: Eric Light
-Tags: Tech, Security, Wireguard, Networking, Linux
+Tags: Tech, Security, WireGuard, Networking, Linux
 Date: 2017-06-03
 Modified: 2017-06-11

-[Wireguard](https://wireguard.io/) is the most excellent VPN stack around.
+[WireGuard](https://wireguard.com/) is the most excellent VPN stack around.
 It's _really_ fast, the concept of Cryptokey Routing is awesome, and I love the speed and simplicity benefits that come from opionionated cryptography.
 The protocol is so simple - expressed in a mere 4k lines of code - that it's auditable by anyone.

 **But.**

-With my initial naive approach, I found myself using HTTPS, over ports forwarded over SSH tunnels, connected over Wireguard.
-Although it was straightforward to get Wireguard working between two endpoints, I ended up in nested-crypto hell.
+With my initial naive approach, I found myself using HTTPS, over ports forwarded over SSH tunnels, connected over WireGuard.
+Although it was straightforward to get WireGuard working between two endpoints, I ended up in nested-crypto hell.

-So, this brief series is about making Wireguard work as a VPN onto a different site.
+So, this brief series is about making WireGuard work as a VPN onto a different site.
 We'll start by making it work between two endpoints, and [we'll go forward from there]({filename}wg1.md).
 My end goal is to have access to all the resources on a remote site, just by running `wg-quick up wg0`.

 The endpoints I'm going to set up are at: